Maxime Gonalons: Lyon

 Gonalons played a total of 330 games for Lyon and is eighth on the all time appearance list for the club.

 Roma

 On 3 July 2017, Gonalons signed a four-year contract with Roma.

 Sevilla (loan)

 On 20 August 2018, Sevilla announced the signing of Gonalons on a season-long loan.

 Granada

-On 2 September 2019, Gonalons joined Granada CF in the Spanish top tier, on a one-year loan deal.
+On 2 September 2019, Gonalons joined Granada in the Spanish top tier, on a one-year loan deal.
 He signed permanently with the club for €4 million.

-Clermont
+Clermont and retirement

 On 1 July 2022, Gonalons returned to France and signed with Clermont for two years with an option to extend.
+On 29 May 2024, it was confirmed that he would leave at the end of his contract.

+On 16 October 2024, free agent Gonalons announced his retirement from professional football at the age of 35.

 International career

 On 11 November 2011, Gonalons received his first cap for the French senior team in a friendly match against the United States.

 Personal life

 Gonalons was born in Vénissieux, Metropolis of Lyon.
 He is the cousin of the footballer Lucas Camelo.